TV vs. Reality: Is Flipping Houses is Worth it

 Comps (short for comparables, which examine the prices of recently sold property in the same area) are necessary to know what to expect when selling the house.
 While there are a wide range of comps, Opulent relies primarily on the lower end of prices.
 This helps properly budget for the renovation.
 Budgeting for the lower side of sale prices means you will make smarter decisions on what rehab work to complete.

 Next is numbers.
-Opulent develops a detailed construction budget, then adds a few thousand dollars extra to cover unexpected issues.
+Opulent develops a detailed construction budget, then adds a few thousand dollars extra to cover unexpected issues for financing house flipping.
 It’s also essential to have a detailed soft cost budget to cover closing costs, interest, property insurance, property tax, maintenance, and broker commission.
 In Opulent’s words, these costs, “surprisingly can be just as high as the construction cost.”

 The last factor important to Opulent is speed.
 Getting the house back on the market is so important that it determines the job schedule for the renovation.
 Opulent Homes stays on top of the schedule and has a backup list of contractors if someone doesn’t show up.